5. Obfuscate the plugin

-We recommend you to obfuscate the paid plugin before uploading it to the Marketplace.
-Every application can be hacked, but proper obfuscation makes this job much harder.
+We recommend obfuscating your paid plugin before uploading it to JetBrains Marketplace.
+Every application can be hacked, but proper obfuscation makes doing so much harder.

 ProGuard